ThePlexus/ntopng-docker/README.md

   * Redis

 #### Deep Packet Inspection?
 Why yes!
-This soltuion supports DPI.
+This solution supports DPI.
 It compiles [nDPI](https://github.com/ntop/nDPI), the Open and Extensible LGPLv3 Deep Packet Inspection Library, into ntopng at build time.
 So if something on the network is talking on an uncommon port, you should catch it.

 #### How do you replace costly nProbe?